Under Secretary of Agriculture for Rural Development

-The Under Secretary for Rural Development (USDA(RD)) is a high-ranking official in the United States Department of Agriculture and principal advisor to the United States Secretary of Agriculture responsible for oversight of the department's rural development programs and policies.
+The under secretary for rural development (USDA(RD)) is a high-ranking official in the United States Department of Agriculture and principal advisor to the secretary of agriculture responsible for oversight of the department's rural development programs and policies.

-The Under Secretary is appointed by the President of the United States with the consent of the United States Senate to serve at the pleasure of the President.
-The current Under Secretary is Xochitl Torres Small, who was nominated in June 2021.
+The under secretary is appointed by the president of the United States with the consent of the United States Senate to serve at the pleasure of the president.
+The most recent under secretary was Basil Gooden, who was nominated in September 2023, assumed office on March 4, 2024, and served until January 20, 2025.

 Overview

-The Under Secretary for Rural Development, as head of the Rural Development Mission Area, provides assistance to rural communities in the United States.
+The under secretary for rural development, as head of the rural development mission area, provides assistance to rural communities in the United States.
 In particular, this assistance comes in three areas: business, utilities, and housing.
-The Under Secretary for Rural Development oversees loans, grants, and technical assistance to rural residents, communities, and businesses.
+The under secretary for rural development oversees loans, grants, and technical assistance to rural residents, communities, and businesses.

-With the rank of Under Secretary, the USDA(RD) is a Level III position within the Executive Schedule.
+With the rank of under secretary, the USDA(RD) is a Level III position within the Executive Schedule.

 Reporting officials

-Officials reporting to the Under Secretary of Agriculture for Rural Development include:
+Officials reporting to the under secretary of agriculture for rural development include: